geopython/diving-into-pygeoapi/workshop/content/docs/publishing/ogcapi-features.md

     You can even use OGR to append new features to an OGC API - Features collection which supports transactions (pygeoapi transaction support is planned for future implementation)

-### OWSlib
+### OWSLib

-[OWSlib](https://geopython.github.io/OWSLib) is a Python library to interact with OGC Web Services and supports a number of OGC APIs including OGC API - Features.
+[OWSLib](https://owslib.readthedocs.io) is a Python library to interact with OGC Web Services and supports a number of OGC APIs including OGC API - Features.

 !!! question "Interact with OGC API - Features via OWSLib"